xetra11/renderay/README.md

 ```C
 void canvas_fillLineHorizontal(Canvas* canvas, char fillSymbol, int row)
 ```
+>######Description:
+>Renders a horizontal line from the most left to the most right of the canvas width.
+You only need to provide the row where the rendering should start at.
 >######Parameters:
 >*canvas* - the canvas this function should render onto
 >*fillSymbol* - the ascii character that should be rendered